microsoft/TypeChat/site/src/docs/typechat-in-5-minutes.md

     typechat.createJsonTranslator<SentimentResponse>(model, schema, "SentimentResponse");
 ```

-A translator takes a model, the schema file contents, and the name of the type within the schema file.
+A translator takes a model, the schema file contents, and the name of a type within the schema file.
+A schema file can declare many types, but the one our response conforms to must be exported, and we have to specify its name to TypeChat.
-That type name effectively acts as the "entry-point" of our schema for the language model.
+In a sense, you can think of this type as the "entry-point" of our schema for our language model.

 The translator also takes a type argument for the actual type we've imported from our schema.
 This should correspond *exactly* to the name of the type within the schema, and so you *must* watch out for typos here.